Software Developer Salaries in Japan

 45 - 49 ¥7.0 million

 Again, our respondents consistently made more than theirs.
-The gap was least pronounced among the youngest respondents, with ours having a median 31% more than theirs, but among the 30-34 year old respondents, the median salary of our respondents was 79% more than theirs.
+The gap was least pronounced among the youngest respondents, with ours earning a median 36% more than theirs, but for 35–39 year olds, the median salary of our respondents was 65% more than theirs.

 Comparison: Forkwell

-Forkwell worked with bgrass, an organization working to close the gender gap in tech, to conduct a survey of 311 male and 126 female engineers.
-The survey measured “theoretical annual income”, calculated by deriving the hourly wage of an engineer from their average annual income, the number of working days per week, and the working hours per day, and then converting it into an annual income figure assuming full-time work.
+In 2023, Forkwell collaborated with bgrass, an organization working to close the gender gap in tech, to conduct a survey of 311 male and 126 female engineers.
+The survey measured “theoretical annual income,” calculated by deriving the hourly wage of an engineer from their average annual income, the number of working days per week, and the working hours per day, and then converting these numbers into an annual income figure assuming full-time work.

-Their data paints a similar picture to The Wage Structure Basic Statistical Survey, where women in the middle of their career have the biggest wage gap.
-Only 27% of women with 5-9 years of experience made more than ¥5 million, while 47% of men did.
+Their data paints a similar picture to the Wage Structure Basic Statistical Survey: women in the middle of their career endure the biggest wage gap.
+Only 27% of women with 5–9 years of experience made more than 5 million yen, while 47% of men did.

 Women Men Women Men Women Men